plone/documentation/docs/classic-ui/images.md

               'width': 800}]}
 ```

-In these info's we have everything we need to generate our image URL's, without waking up any object's.
+This information shows we have everything we need to generate our image URLs, without waking up any objects.

 ```xml
 <li tal:define="preview python: brain.image_scales['picture'][0]['scales']['preview']">